 Compare the coverage.
 You naturally want to make sure you compare the same type of car insurance in all cases, as well as considering the extras and other benefits, like roadside assistance or lock and key replacement.

 Compare the fine print.
-The product disclosure statement (car insurance PDS) has the fine print of your car insurance policy.
-You want to look at the benefits and cover in detail, but don’t want to overlook some of the less obvious differences, such as the exact claims process; what evidence you need to provide.
-The PDS is a contract that explains what you get with your car insurance, so it pays to examine it in detail.
-If any learner drivers will get behind the wheel, or if multiple people will drive your car, it’s also worth looking at the conditions that may apply.
+Read the fine print of your car insurance policy.
+You want to look at the benefits and coverage in detail, but don’t want to overlook some of the less obvious differences, such as the exact claims process; what evidence you need to provide.
+If any beginner drivers will get behind the wheel, or if multiple people will drive your car, it’s also worth looking at the conditions that may apply.

 After this, you might be ready to start buying.